Public Health Order - Suspension of Public Worship

 Swansea Anglican Church

 Sunday by Sunday we gather as a Church Family of Anglicans to worship God, Father, Son & Holy Spirit, knowing this makes a difference in our lives, and praying that that difference will make a difference in our community.
 We welcome all who would come to join with us in worship.
 As well as Sunday worship, we offer the Pastoral Services of Baptism, Marriage, and Funerals.
-We have regular groups including Bible Study, Craft Group, Mothers' Union and a Guild.
+We have regular groups including Bible Study, Mothers' Union.